On Gel'fand-Kolmogoroff type results: Algebraic characterization of vector bundles

-Consider the associative algebra $\cl S_{\cl E}(E),$ sub-algebra of $Pol(T^*E):=\cl S(E),$ elements of the last space being functions that are polynomial along the fibers of $T^*E.$\\ We can now state the following, the proof being the same as for point $(a)$ of Theorem \ref{caract alg variétés} \begin{theo} Let $E\to M$ and $F\to N$ be vector bundles.
-The associative algebras $\cl D_{\cl E}(E)$ and $\cl D_{\cl E}(F)$ are isomorphic if and only if the vector bundles $E$ and $F$ are isomorphic\footnote{Indeed, it shown in \cite{LecLeuZih} that the Lie-algebra $\cl D_{\cl E}(E)$ characterizes the vector bundle $E$}. \end{theo}
+We can now state the following result, the justification being the same as for point $(a)$ of Theorem \ref{caract alg variétés} \begin{theo} Let $E\to M$ and $F\to N$ be vector bundles.
+The associative algebras $\cl D_{\cl E}(E)$ and $\cl D_{\cl E}(F)$ are isomorphic if and only if the vector bundles $E$ and $F$ are isomorphic\footnote{Indeed, it shown in \cite{LecLeuZih} that the Lie-algebra $\cl D_{\cl E}(E)$ characterizes the vector bundle $E$}. \end{theo} \begin{prop} The smooth envelope of the geometric $\mathbb{R}-$algebra $\cl S_{\cl E}(E)$ is given by